iyulab/DollarSignEngine/README.md

     // The culture to use for formatting.
 If null, the current culture is used.
     CultureInfo = new CultureInfo("en-US"),

-    // Whether to support dollar sign syntax in templates.
+    // Whether to support dollar sign syntax in templates (commonly used).
     // When enabled, {expression} is treated as literal text and ${expression} is evaluated.
-    // Defaults to false.
+    // Essential for JSON templates, config files, and mixed content.
+Defaults to false.
     SupportDollarSignSyntax = true,

     // Security level for expression validation (Strict, Moderate, Permissive)